Early Childhood Intervention Services (ECIS) support children with a disability or developmental delay from birth to school entry and their families.

 These services are funded through the Department and provided by

 - our transdisciplinary Specialist Children's Services teams, and

 How families apply for ECIS

 Victoria’s ECIS services are transitioning to the National Disability Insurance Scheme (NDIS).
-During this period, how families access ECIS depends on where they live.

 The National Disability Insurance Scheme (NDIS) is rolling out progressively over three years in Victoria from July 2016.
 This will mean changes for the:

 - way ECIS are accessed